-Evidence is mounting that the challenges of breastfeeding at work can have negative consequences for mother and baby.
+In an ideal world, women would receive a lot more support at work while breastfeeding.
+Unfortunately, evidence is mounting that the current challenges of breastfeeding at work can have negative consequences for mother and baby.

-A recent survey of working mothers published on Medium found that new moms give up breastfeeding sooner than they would like, as a result of the stresses of being back at work.
-One mother responded that “My milk production went down pretty drastically, and that was really stressful for me.”
+A recent survey of working mothers published on Medium found that new moms give up breastfeeding sooner than they would like; because of the stress of going back to work.
+One mother responded that, “My milk production went down pretty drastically, and that was really stressful for me.”

 Her experience is in line with academic research showing that moms who work, especially full time, breastfeed their babies for less time than those who don’t.
-Some women who weren’t provided with private pumping areas resorted to pumping in toilet stalls at their place of employment, resulting in premature weaning.
-The research also showed that providing women with pumping equipment increases breastfeeding duration after they return to work.
+Some women who didn’t have a private place to pump resorted to pumping in toilet stalls, resulting in weaning earlier than they wanted.
+The research also showed that giving women pumping equipment helps them breastfeed longer after they return to work.

-Adding lactation support boosts employee retention by 27%, according to the study.
+Adding lactation support also boosts employee retention by 27% according to the study.

 Lactation Lab helps working moms, who often see more challenges in milk volume and quality, by finding solutions that enable them to breastfeed their babies for longer.

-As a result, new moms don’t have to choose between their career and their commitment to breastfeeding.
+As a result, new moms don’t have to choose between their career and breastfeeding.
 This in turn helps businesses keep some of their best and brightest on staff.